 If comparable results to modern CCNs could be replicated on low powered CPUs such as those found in mobile devices this would have a huge impact on the areas of self-driving cars, robotics, smart data acquisition and portable AI.

-Probabilistic Inference for Reinforcement Learning – Tim Rudner
+Probabilistic Inference for Reinforcement Learning and Meta-Learning – Tim Rudner

 Invariances & Robustness in Machine Learning – Lewis Smith